j2store/userguide/sobipro.md

 ![](step_17_b.png)

-Now set "Treat as Product" to 'Yes' and choose the type of the product and click "Save and Exit" once.
+Now set "Treat as Product" to 'Yes' and choose the type of the product and click "Save".
+If you do not see the page loading the J2Store product editing area, then click "Save and Exit" once.

 ![](step_17_c.png)